 - In a large bowl combine butternut squash and onions.

-- Add or spray with olive oil.
-Toss with hands.
+- Add olive oil and toss with hands.

 - Sprinkle with rosemary and give one more toss.